akdess/preps/README.md

 ### Single-script whole workflow
 #### preps.py
-This script takes `adata.h5ad` from the directory `./[test_name]/` as input and generates annotations/predictions as output, with each separate step integrated into a whole workflow, including (2) Tokenization, (3) Annotation, and (4) Electrophysiological feature/celltype prediction.
+This script takes `adata.h5ad` from the directory `./[test_name]/` as input and generates predictions as output, with each separate step integrated into a whole workflow, including (2) Tokenization, (3) Annotation, and (4) Electrophysiological feature/celltype prediction.
+The tokenized data can be found in the directory `./[test_name]/[test_name].dataset/`.
+The GPT-based cell embeddings and reference cell type annotations are saved in the directory `./[test_name]_preds/`.
+The predicted electrophysiological features or cell types are saved in the directory `./[test_name]_[models]/`.

 #### Usage
 `$ python preps.py [test_name] --species [species] --gpu_name [gpu_name] --models [models]`